HHassanHub/crowd-pose-detection/README.md

-# crowd-pose-detection
+# Video Analytics using Deep Learning for Massive Crowd Instant Segments and Detections
-A deep learning project for detecting and segmenting people in massive crowds
+crowd segmentation and detection using deep learning – research project